sigp/lighthouse/book/src/validator-manager-move.md

     --unencrypted-http-transport \
     --http-address 127.0.0.1 \
     --http-port 5062 \
+    --enable-doppelganger-protection
 ```

+The `--enable-doppelganger-protection` flag is not *strictly* required, however
+it is recommended for an additional layer of safety.
+It will result in 3-4
+epochs of downtime for the validator after it is moved, which is generally an
+inconsequential cost in lost rewards or penalties.

 Optionally, users can add the `--http-store-passwords-in-secrets-dir` flag if they'd like to have
 the import validator keystore passwords stored in separate files rather than in the